Syndicate: American Revolt: Plot

+Gameplay

+PC version screenshot, showing the new air strike being performed.
+Bombers will make a few passes over the area you target.

+Gameplay of Syndicate: American Revolt is similar to the original game, however the game begins with all the player's agents having top-tier modifications and weaponry, and with all of Asia, Europe, and Africa already under the player's control.
+The North and South American populations have revolted, and your goal is to complete particularly difficult missions to reclaim North and South America.

+There are two additional new weapons - one is a devastating air strike which causes explosions in a wide area, and the other is a cloaking device which makes your agent resemble normal civilians.

 Multiplayer

 The PC version of American Revolt includes 10 multiplayer missions played via NetBIOS networking.

 Amiga version

 The Amiga version of the American Revolt data disk was available exclusively from the merchandise section of Amiga Format magazine.

 Reception

 Computer Gaming World in 1994 reported that "The increased difficulty of American Revolt amplifies the shortcomings of the original Syndicate, turning niggling foibles into serious impediments to gameplay", citing dangerous hidden enemies and slow graphics and gameplay.
 The magazine recommended the expansion only to "Hard-core Syndicate nuts".

 James V. Trunzo reviewed The Syndicate: American Revolt in White Wolf #44 (June, 1994), giving it a final evaluation of "Excellent" and stated that "Like the box says, 'The Future Just Got Darker!'
 If you enjoy Syndicate, you'll love this expansion disk.
 If you haven't tried Syndicate, get it and pick up American Revolt while you're at it."

+Website Just Games Retro gave the game 3 out of 5 stars, stating that the 21 challenging new missions are made for veterans of the original game, and the new multiplayer mode is a nice extra, however the sluggish interface and basic AI aren’t really up to the pack’s demanding tasks and precision response windows.

+Game reviewer Russell L. Webb for Game Bytes Magazine stated: "Novice Syndicate executives, take heed: you'll need skill, patience, a well-managed bank account, and a fist of iron to re-subjugate the American upstarts.
+For those die-hard Syndicate players looking for a good challenge, American Revolt fits the bill quite nicely."

+Game reviewer Andy Hutchinson for magazine Amiga Format stated: "No offence, but unless you have played the original to death, you will just get very frustrated with American Revolt very quickly.
+This is definitely not a game you will finish the first weekend you have it and even the Syndicate programmers have trouble completing some of the levels."
+He ultimately awarded a final score of 95% with a verdict of "For Syndicate fanatics with a difficulty rating equivalent to climbing the north face of the Eiger in your underpants."